joshysnow/roman-numerals/README.md

 # roman-numerals
 Converts base10 numbers into Roman numerals.
-It is limited to convert numbers between 1 & 3999 inclusively.

 ## Execution
 You may run the program by opening up the solution in Visual Studio, building and running the solution.
 It'll start a console app where you can enter a number and it'll convert it to Roman numerals.